 The XS is bringing class back to the iPhone, featuring a surgical-grade stainless steel design, beautiful gold finish, and an edge-to-edge screen size of 5.8 inches.
 The iPhone XS is the ‘just right’ option for buyers who don’t need a phablet-sized device, but want a vibrant OLED display with a premium body: the screen features a gorgeous Super Retina display with 458 pixels-per-inch, and an ultra-durable glass design.
-This means you’ll get the highest quality images found on an iPhone to date, and an overall bigger display size than last year’s iPhone 8 Plus.
+This means you’ll get the highest quality images found on an iPhone to date, and an overall bigger display size than the iPhone 8 Plus.

 As with the iPhone X, the home button is out – simply swipe upwards from the base of the display to be taken to your home screen.
 Forget fingerprint scanning: a newer, more powerful version of Face ID uses the XS’ True Depth camera to unlock your device faster than ever, offering users the most secure facial recognition authentication ever found on a smartphone.

 Newer advanced machine learning means your iPhone can now recognise changes in appearance – including wearing glasses and hats – and can adapt accordingly, making it even easier to access apps, accounts and even ApplePay with just your face.

 Obsessed with iPhone-tography?
 The iPhone XS series comes with a dual camera system in the back, with both a 12-megapixel wide angle camera and a 12-megapixel telephoto lens and an improved True Tone flash.
 These cameras combine with the new image signal processor and CPU to give users more detailed, true-to-life pictures and colours, with ultra-fast processing and practically zero shutter lag.